Twenkid/hls-creator/README.md

 Based on: lebougui/hls-creator.
-Playing with the script, fixing a mistake in the  (bandwidth should be in bytes), debugging, adding function to generate HLS streams complying with the Apple standard.
+Playing with the script, fixing a mistake in the  (bandwidth should be in bytes), debugging, extending.

+-r 960x540,640x360,320x180

+Add resolutions for the streams (originally all is encoded in source resolution)

 hls-creator
 ===========